melbourne-brain-centre/artemis/README.md

 sudo npm install -g handlebars
 ```

-Then inside the root folder of your local Nextcloud development installation, run this command in the terminal every time you changed a `.handlebars` file to compile it:
+Then inside the root folder of your local Artemis development installation, run this command in the terminal every time you changed a `.handlebars` file to compile it:
 ```
 ./build/compile-handlebars-templates.sh
 ```